‘Links of Love’ greeted the Co-Moderators upon their arrival last week

 Tags: 224th general assembly 2020, covid-19, elona street-stewart, fellowship presbyterian church, gifts and financial support, links of love, matthew 25 invitation, mission engagement and support, online general assembly, presbyterian giving catalog, rev. gregory bentley, synod of lakes and prairies

 Tags: 224th general, 224th general assembly, center in louisville kentucky, co-moderator of the 224th, co-moderator of the 224th general, elder elona, elder elona street-stewart, elona street-stewart, elona street-stewart and the rev, general assembly, links of love, photo by rich, photo by rich copley, presbyterian center in louisville, presbyterian center in louisville kentucky, presbyterian giving catalog, ruling elder, ruling elder elona, ruling elder elona street-stewart, street-stewart and the rev

-Ministries: Mission Engagement and Support, Matthew 25 in the PC(USA): A bold vision and invitation, Special Offerings
+Ministries: Mission Engagement and Support, Matthew 25 in the PC(USA): Join the Movement, Special Offerings